Glavi0us/scripts-control/README.md

 - You have to use [Intiface Central](https://intiface.com/central/) to connect your devices.
   > Even though this documentation talks about mutliple devices, I don't have any other devices than The Handy to test with, but it should work with any one-axis stroker device.
 - Because of Bluetooth latency, fast scripts can have unexpected behavior.
+- This app is not designed to render properly on mobile.
+-
 ## How to connect a device

 ### From Intiface Central